 The Transmitter Set

-Shown here is the entire suite of 8 MF and HF transmitters in the ARC-5 set.
+Shown below is the entire suite of 8 MF and HF transmitters in the AN/ARC-5 set.

-Frequency ranges, along with the most common calibration crystal frequencies, are shown below.
+Frequency ranges, along with the most common calibration crystal frequencies, are listed below.

 (Be aware that the SCR-274N and Navy ATA sets had different "standard" crystal frequencies.)